BoJ Keeps Monetary Policy Steady; Cuts Inflation Outlook

-TOKYO (dpa-AFX) - The Bank of Japan kept its monetary policy unchanged on Wednesday, but downgraded the inflation forecast for this year primarily driven by a sharp fall in oil prices.
+TOKYO (dpa-AFX) - The Bank of Japan kept its monetary policy unchanged on Wednesday, but downgraded the inflation forecasts, primarily driven by a sharp fall in oil prices.

 The board maintained interest rate at -0.1 percent on current accounts that financial institutions maintain at the bank.